Communicating Effectively Online

-- In general, email and bulletin board messages should be short and to the point (although there are exceptions to this rule, such as assignments that are submitted by email or bulletin board.
-But generally you’ll be submitting assignments as file attachments).
+- In general, email and discussion forum messages should be short and to the point.
+Although, there are exceptions to this rule, such as assignments that are submitted by email or discussion forum.

-- Make sure to have a meaningful subject line for your email and message board contributions so others will know what to expect.
+- Make sure to have a meaningful subject line for your email and discussion forum contributions so others will know what to expect.

 - Be polite and respectful.
 It can be tempting to let yourself go in an environment that feels anonymous, but remember that there are real people reading your messages.
 Good online manners are vital to a productive and supportive online learning environment.

 - Be tolerant of views expressed by others.
-Your PCC online classroom may well be bringing you together with people from all over the world.
+Your online class may include people from all over the world.
 Keep in mind that you probably have something to gain from exposure to views and backgrounds different than your own.

 - When reacting to someone else’s message, address the ideas, not the person.
 Again, remember that there are real people on the other end.

 - Be careful when using sarcasm and humor, and don’t include any obscenities in your messages.
 Without face-to-face communications, people may take your humor personally, and you never know who may be offended by expressions that are commonplace to you.